WMD-group/SMACT/README.md

 Statement of need
 --------
+There is a strong demand for functional materials across a wide range of technologies.
+The motivation can include cost reduction, performance enhancement, or to enable a new application.
+Data collections such as the [Materials Project](https://www.materialsproject.org), [NREL Materials Database](http://materials.nrel.gov) and the [Open Quantum Materials Database](http://oqmd.org) are valuable resources, but they largely cover the properties of *known* compounds as calculated using high-level quantum mechanical theories.

-The purpose of SMACT is to facilitate the high-throughput screening and design of functional materials.
-It follows a top-down approach where a set of element combinations is generated and then screened using rapid chemical filters.
+We have developed low-cost procedures for screening hypothetical materials in SMACT.
+This framework can be used for simple calculations on your own computer.
+SMACT follows a top-down approach where a set of element combinations is generated and then screened using rapid chemical filters.
 It can be used as part of a multi-technique workflow or to feed machine learning models for materials.

 ![](smact_simple.gif)